 1. Sichuan Hot Pot

-€€€€€
+Price: €€€€€

-📍 Calle de Trujillos, 7 (Downtown)
+📍 Location: calle de Trujillos, 7 (Downtown)

 2. Xiaolongkan Hot Pot

 Xiaolongkan may not ring a bell, but in its country of origin it is as common as VIPS in Madrid.
-It is present in more than 10 countries and has more than 800 locations in China, and here it already offers the traditional Chinese hot soup in its most authentic version in its two restaurants in the capital.
+It is present in more than 10 countries and has more than 800 locations in China, and here it offers the traditional Chinese hot soup in its most authentic version in its two restaurants in the capital.

-€€€€€
+Price: €€€€€

 3. Don Hot Pot

-€€€€€
+Price: €€€€€

-📍 Calle de Campomanes, 10 (Downtown)
+📍 Location: Calle de Campomanes, 10 (Downtown)

 4. Yue Lai

-€€€€€
+Price: €€€€€

 5. Mr Doulao

-€€€€€
+Price: €€€€€

-📍 Calle del Olvido, 46 (Usera)
+📍Location: Calle del Olvido, 46 (Usera)